flare-foundation/verifier-indexer-api/README.md

   <a href="https://flare.network/" target="blank"><img src="https://flare.network/wp-content/uploads/Artboard-1-1.svg" width="400" height="300" alt="Flare Logo" /></a>
 </p>

-Verifier server API implementation
+# Verifier server API implementation

-You can run the verifier api service on 3 different sources:
+One can run the Verifier API service on three different sources:

-* BTC / testBTC
+- **BTC** / testBTC
-* XRP / testXRP
+- **XRP** / testXRP
-* DOGE / testDOGE
+- **DOGE** / testDOGE

-For the api to work properly the service must be connected to the appropriate underlying postgresql database that is being filled with the the aproriate indexing solution (BTC indexer -> BTC api service)
+For the API to function correctly, the service must be connected to the corresponding PostgreSQL database, which is populated using the appropriate indexing solution (e.g., BTC Indexer for BTC API Service).

 ## Local Installation

-Make sure you are using the node version specified in .nvmrc file.
-We recommend that you use `nvm` to manage local node installations.
-Make sure to use/enable `yarn`
+Make sure you're using the Node version specified in the `.nvmrc` file.
+We recommend using `nvm` to manage your local Node installations.
+Additionally, ensure that `yarn` is installed and enabled.

 Install the dependencies

 ```bash
 $ yarn install
 ```

+## Configuration

+Copy `.env.example` to `.env` and fill the required configuration.

 ## Running the app

+To start app run

 ```bash
 # development